About the Program

 - Business Committed Projects – Infrastructure to facilitate the start-up, retention, expansion, or location of a specific committed business.
 Maximum award is $3 million with a 10-30% match.

-- Managed Data Center Projects – Infrastructure to improve the development or expansion of data generation and information technology storage.
-Maximum award is $2,250,000.
+- Managed Data Center Projects – Reduction of the utility cost for electrical and/or broadband for the recruitment or expansion of managed data centers of sufficient redundancy.
+Maximum award is $2,250,000

 - Community Readiness Projects – No specific business is committed to expand or locate in the community.
 Infrastructure to prepare a community for future business development under a specific community plan.
 Maximum award is $3 million with a 10-30% match.